colinaut/big-bad-web-app/README.md

 * How to show GM if not logged in?
 * Get Jerry to set CORS for delete favorite
 * Ask about term GM and what to use instead
+* Improve CSS for Blog
+* Look at how Blog grabs data
+* Make individual events fetch new data on open and incorpoarate into Redux store.
+Also should fetch new on booking/unbooking.